FedHUG: Federated Heterogeneous Unsupervised Generalization for Remote Physiological Measurements: Methodology

 Thus, we consider using the prior knowledge to implicitly model the ideal point.
 Specifically, the spatio-temporal consistency in physiological states \cite{sun2022contrast,sun2024contrast} suggests that any significant deviations observed in the BVP signal are more likely to be caused by external noise or personal bias.
 Next, we process the original input \( x_i^{n}\) to \(a_i^{n}\) through spatio-temporal augmentation \cite{wang2025physmle}.
 Details of preprocessing and spatio-temporal augmentation are in supplementary material.
 Based on spatio-temporal consistency, the semantics corresponding to \( x_i^{n}\) and \(a_i^{n}\) should be similar.
 Dissimilar semantics, which violate spatio-temporal consistency, indicate that the bias of the data is larger.

 Next is how to measure the impact caused by bias.
 Due to the temporal offset, phase delay exists between output BVP signals, which makes the commonly used Pearson coefficient inapplicable.
 Thus, inspired by \cite{wang2025align, yang2025consistencyenhancetesttimeadaptation}, we adopted the self-similarity matrix (SSM).
+Specifically, even if two BVP signals reflect the same heart rate, they may still exhibit different morphological features due to variations in the spatial dimension.
+This discrepancy manifests as subtle yet meaningful differences in their respective similarity matrices.
+Consequently, during the process of iteratively calculating cosine similarity across different time windows, this leads to variations in the value of each element within the SSM, as illustrated in Fig. \ref{fig:SSM} .
 Firstly, we use a sliding window of length \(l\) and a step size of \(1\) to extract segment \(U = \{{u_1, u_2, ...,u_{L-l+1}}\}\) from the BVP signals.
-As shown in Fig. \ref{fig:SSM-GAP} (a) and Eq. (\ref{eq:SSM}), we iteratly compute the cosine similarity between each segment pair \((u_i, u_j)\), get the SSM \(\mathcal{M} \in \mathbb{R}^{(L-l+1)\times(L-l+1)}\) of the BVP signal.
+As shown in Eq. (\ref{eq:SSM}), we iteratly compute the cosine similarity between each segment pair \((u_i, u_j)\), get the SSM \(\mathcal{M} \in \mathbb{R}^{(L-l+1)\times(L-l+1)}\) of the BVP signal.
 Lastly, we use cosine similarity by Eq. (\ref{eq:COSINE}) to evaluate the similarity between SSM of the original data \(\mathcal{M}\) and the augmented data \(\mathcal{M}_a\).

-Through the statistics, as shown in Fig. \ref{fig:SSM-GAP} (b), the similarity distribution aligns with our hypothesis.
+Through the statistics, as shown in Fig. \ref{fig:GAP}, the similarity distribution aligns with our hypothesis.
 The \(s\) calculated from the ground-truth of different datasets are close to 1, indicating that the physiological information of \(\mathcal{M}\) and \(\mathcal{M}_a\) is more similar.
 It highlights the ubiquity of spatio-temporal consistency.
 However, from the similarity distribution of the outputs from the baseline, we observe that its distribution is generally lower compared to the actual distribution, and the range of the distribution also differs.
 This shows that the pre-trained model struggles to learn semantic invariance in this domain due to interference from bias.
 Meanwhile, as spatio-temporal consistency is a key distributional feature that exists at semantically invariant points, analyzing the SSM similarity of models across domains allows us to resolve the agnostic ideal point challenge.